 For example, small jokes that target a particular group often invite a response for others to either agree or disagree about it.
 One of the potential concerns with these seemingly smaller projections is that they may create a culture of accepting intolerance, which may lead to more serious projections that result in the oppression of an entire targeted group.
 Some psychologists posit that individuals may project upon others what they feel uncomfortable about within themselves.

 Another concept in psychoanalytic theory is projective identification.
-This refers to the unconscious idea of different parts of the self, including experiences, feelings, and functions, into and onto another person.
-The individual experiences projection by viewing another person in distorted ways.
-Furthermore, the individual also exerts pressure so that the subject begins to experience and view themselves under the client's unconscious expectations.
-This projection is very harmful to the individual and the person that is being projected upon.
+This refers to the unconscious projection of different parts of the self, including experiences, feelings, and functions, into and onto another person.
+An individual experiences projection by viewing another person in distorted ways.
+Furthermore, the individual exerts pressure on the other person so that they begin to experience and view themselves according to those unconscious expectations.
+This projection is very harmful to both the individual and the person that is being projected upon.

 Researchers believe there are three phases of projective identification:

 - Phase one may be so intense that the individual blurs the boundaries between themselves and their subject.
 The individual wishes subconsciously to get rid of their negative parts by placing them onto the subject.
 The individual creates a fantasy of the subject.